United Kingdom and weapons of mass destruction

-The UK used chemical weapons extensively during World War I. It possessed and researched chemical and biological weapons during World War II.
-It renounced their use in 1956 and subsequently acceded to the Biological Weapons Convention and Chemical Weapons Convention.
+The UK used chemical weapons extensively during the First World War, primarily chlorine, phosgene, and mustard gas, and in its intervention in the Russian Civil War employed adamsite.
+It possessed and researched chemical and biological weapons during and after the Second World War, centered at Porton Down.
+The causative agents of anthrax, plague, and tularaemia, and others were tested.
+After the war, the UK experimented with nerve agents such as sarin.
+In 1956, the UK renounced chemical and biological weapons, and later acceded to the Biological Weapons Convention and Chemical Weapons Convention.
 It completed destruction of its chemical stockpile in 2007.